Stuycs-K/finalproject-10-lin-abi-steinmetz-naomi-jaffe-otzar/DEVLOG-Abigail.md

 In class, worked with groupmates to explain what we did in our respective roles of encode.py and decode.py, and testing what worked.
 We found a few problems concerning the header and the terminating characters, which we were able to fix, though more testing is needed.

 At home, working on enhancing the current LSB to store with 2 bytes instead of 1 byte for a more undetectable way of hiding messages.
 This should come out with slighter worse audio, but a higher chance of remaining undetected versus the classic 1 byte LSB method.
 Need to test with decode, but similar code instead clearing and using the last 2 bits.

+### 2024-05-19 - Finishing LSB 2 byte method
+Out for AP Macro.

+At home, tested current decode.py.
+Had to debug and remove some code from the prior 1 LSB that was messing up the code, and adjust decoder slightly to accomodate for the new LSB 2 byte method.
+Tested and finished.